brendt/stitcher.io/src/content/blogs-for-devs/02-content-is-king.md

 ## Don't bother with a fancy design

-People come to your blog to read, sp that should be your primary motive when designing it.
+People come to your blog to read, so that should be your primary motive when designing it.
 Don't bother with fancy bells and whistles, a white sheet of paper with black text is all that really matter.
 Choose a font that's readable on all devices and don't go too fancy with it.

 You can still add a personal touch by playing around with a highlight color or maybe a more fancy title font; but keep it as simple as possible.
 Optimise for your audience's reading experience, they'll thank you for that.